 New research has shown banks are offering fewer home loans to buyers with deposits of less than 5%, hinting that lenders are becoming more wary of high-risk mortgages.

 Financial comparison website RateCity said the share of loans in its 3000-strong product database with a maximum LVR of 95% or above has fallen from 73% in August last year to 69% yesterday.

 Banks that recently cut maximum LVR ratios below 95% for certain loans included ANZ

-, Bankwest, Bendigo and Adelaide Bank
+, Bankwest, Bendigo and Adelaide Bank, and HSBC

 RateCity CEO Alex Parsons said the figures suggested banks were reverting to the more cautious approach seen in the few years before 2013, when LVRs spiked.

 Bank also said it had significantly cut back on writing home loans with LVRs above 95% to protect itself against ‘‘inevitable” rises in interest rates.

 While APRA recently warned banks against taking on too much risk – and hinted that macroprudential tools may be needed to put brakes on the market – the RBA